cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

-Upon completion, correctness requires that clients can verify signature `sig` over private input message `msg` using the server public key `pkS` by invoking the RSASSA-PSS-VERIFY routine defined in {{!RFC3447}}.
+Upon completion, correctness requires that clients can verify signature `sig` over private input message `msg` using the server public key `pkS` by invoking the RSASSA-PSS-VERIFY routine defined in Section 8.1.2 of {{!RFC8017}}.
 The finalization function performs that check before returning the signature.

 # RSABSSA Signature Instantiation {#internal}

-Section 8.1 of {{!RFC8017}} defines RSASSA-PSS RSAE, which is a signature algorithm using RSASSA-PSS {{RFC8017}} with mask generation function 1.
-In this section, we define RSABSSA, a blinded variant of this algorithm.
+Section 8.1.1 of {{!RFC8017}} defines RSASSA-PSS-SIGN, which is a signature algorithm using RSASSA-PSS {{RFC8017}} with mask generation function 1 (MGF1; see Sections A.2.3 and B.2.1 of {{RFC8017}}).
+In this section, we define RSABSSA, a blinded variant of RSASSA-PSS-SIGN.

 ## Signature Generation {#generation}